alperozisik/dockerLab/README.md

 ENTRYPOINT ./goapp
 ```

 Try building it with a different tag and running it.
-It should still print `Hello world!` to your console.
+It should still print `Hello world!` to your console.
 Try inspecting the size with docker image ls.

 Compare the size of the two images.
 The latter image should be much smaller, since it's just containing the go-application using alpine as the base image, and not the entire golang-suite of tools.